nicolas-guerra/learning-where-to-learn/README.md

 - Hyperparameters (e.g., sample sizes, training iterations) can be modified within each script.
 - Ensure all required dependencies are installed before executing code.
 - For plotting, a LaTeX distribution may be required.
+- The Github for the AMINO architecture used in Figure 1 of [our paper](https://arxiv.org/pdf/2505.21626) can be found [here](https://github.com/nicolas-guerra/amino).

 ---